salcedoe/MtMdocs/docs/volumeProcessing/loadingMedicalDatasets.md

     "aorta"             1          3         0.84706    0.39608     0.3098
 ```

 `mmGetSlicerMetadata` returns a table containing the Slicer properties, with columns for segmentation name, layer, label value, and color.
-As you can see, this segmentation volume has three segmentations: 'right kidney','left kidney',and 'aorta' labeled by the values `1`, `2`, and `3`.
-So in the entire volume, there are only four different values: `0-4`, where `0` means no segmentation.
-The Color column contains the color of each segmentation, as it was set in 3D slicer
+As you can see, this segmentation volume has three segmentations: 'right kidney', 'left kidney', and 'aorta' labeled by the values `1`, `2`, and `3`.
+So in the entire volume, there are only four different values: `0-3`, where `0` means no segmentation.
+The Color column contains the color of each segmentation, as it was set in 3D Slicer.

 !!! note "What is a Layer?"